yamin-shihab/study-notes/grade-8/science.md

 + Some plants and animals don't use the Sun's energy, but rather sea-floor vents at the bottom for energy.
 The process of using its chemicals for food is called chemosynthesis.
 + In order for water to be safe to drink (potable), it has to cleaned and tested.
 Dissolved solids, salts, and organisms have to be removed.
     + Hard water contains lots of dissolved calcium and magnesium, while soft water has less.
 + Acid precipitation is caused by dissolved sulfur dioxide and nitrogen oxide in the atmosphere.
-These are waste gasses released by coal-burning industries, metal smelters, and automobiles.
+These are waste gases released by coal-burning industries, metal smelters, and automobiles.
     + They combine with water vapor in the atmosphere to form sulfuric and nitric acids.
 The then return in precipitation that can be more acidic than vinegar.
         + This acid rain can damage and kill off plants and animals, and it can dissolve heavy metals into the soil.
 + The pH scale is used to determine whether a substance is a base or acid.
 It measures from 1 (very acidic) to 14 (very basic), with 7 being normal.